zzwzzzsuc/DGCBG-Net_code/README.md

   <h3 align="center">"DGCBG-Net: a dual-branch network with global cross-modal interaction and boundary guidance for tumor segmentation in PET/CT images</h3>
   <p align="center">
-  The remaining source code is still undergoing code sorting and standardization. will be released later
+  The remaining source code is still undergoing code sorting and standardization.
+It will be released later...

 ## Requirements
 1. os